 Connections to land transportation from sea/river entrances are not relevant for tourists.

-Exit taxes are typically included in the price of your airfare or train ticket, or in your overall tour package cost.
+Exit taxes are typically included in the price of your airfare or train ticket, or in your total tour package cost.
 You will not usually face separate, additional exit fees at the time of departure.

 Arrive well in advance of your scheduled departure.
 Your guides will escort you through these processes, guaranteeing a smooth exit.